johnston9/MS3-Shot-Caller/README.md

 ### 404 Error Handling

-- If a user is logged in as a sesson user and they get a 404 error they will be directed to a custom page.
+- If a user is logged in as a sesson user and they get a 404 error they will be directed to a custom page with a link back to their home base page.
+This page was build without a favicone link or any the other pages' metadata in the head intentionally.

 <h2 align="center">
 <img src="documentation/readme-images/page-n.png" width="50%">
 </h2>

-- When they click on the link on the page thet are brought back to their home base.
+- When they click on the link on the page they are brought back to their home base.

 <h2 align="center">
 <img src="documentation/readme-images/back.png" width="50%">
 </h2>

+### 500 Error Handling

+- If a user is logged in as a sesson user and they get a 500 error they will be directed to a custom page with a link back to their home base page.
+This page was build without a favicone link or any the other pages' metadata in the head intentionally.

 ### Login Page